Other Sources and Programs

 Midwest Student Exchange Program

-Students who are residents of a participating state (Illinois, Indiana, Kansas, Michigan, Missouri, Nebraska or North Dakota) may apply to attend UWSP at a reduced tuition rate.
+Students who are residents of a participating state (Illinois, Indiana, Kansas, Michigan, Missouri, Nebraska, North Dakota or Ohio) may apply to attend UWSP at a reduced tuition rate.
 Visit UWSP Admissions

 to learn more.

 The Return to Wisconsin discount offers a 25% waiver of non-resident tuitions to the daughters, sons and grandchildren of UWSP graduates.
 Visit UWSP Admissions